 Quantic Dream and David Cage's Detroit: Become Human has taken over UK physical sales chart, followed by State of Decay 2 and Dark Souls Remastered.
 Unfortunately, the God of War record Barlog and Co were hoping for ain't happening.

-God of War has managed five weeks in the pole position, hoping to match the six week record set by The Last of Us back in 2013.
+God of War has managed in the pole position, hoping to match the six week record set by The Last of Us back in 2013.
 Nevertheless, we're sure Barlog and Co won't be shedding any tears.
-Besides, it's not like Kratos hasn't broken enough records already.
+Besides, it's not like Kratos hasn't already.

 Of course, the real highlight here is Detroit: Become Human and as far as boxed sales go, the game sold about the same as its predecessor, Beyond Two Souls.
 Digital sales are said to extend this lead further significantly.